Quintusnz/Math-Dash/Docs/Healthy-Habit-Loop-Prompt.md

-# Healthy Habit Loop – Implementation Prompt for Math Dash
+# Healthy Habit Loop – Implementation Prompt for Ready Steady Math

+> **Note:** Ready Steady Math was previously referred to as 'Math Dash' in earlier internal drafts.

-You are an AI assistant helping us refine **Math Dash**, a browser-based math fluency game for children roughly **ages 6–11**.
+You are an AI assistant helping us refine **Ready Steady Math**, a browser-based math fluency game for children roughly **ages 6–11**.

 Your task is to: